Vitalii-Misechko/jena-fuseki/Readme.md

-# VM for Apacke Jena + Fuseki
+# Vagrant files for Apache Jena + Fuseki

-This repo is aimed to help spinning up VM with Jena + Fuseki installed.
-It runs fusekin on 3030 port with.
+This repo is aimed to help spinning up VM with Jena + Fuseki installed on local computer.
+It runs fuseki on 3030 port.
 Credentials:

 * login: admin
 * password: pw

-Backups are available in host under `/fuseki/backups` folder.
+Backups are available in the host VM under `/fuseki/backups` folder.

 ## Installation